Quick guide to searching in Confluence:

 - Press the Enter key.
 (This means that you will ignore the dropdown list of titles offered by Confluence's quick navigation aid, described above.)

-- The Search screen appears, as shown below.
-If any Confluence pages or items match your search query, the Search screen shows a list of the matching items.
+- The search screen appears, as shown below.
+If any Confluence pages or items match your search query, the search screen shows a list of the matching items.

 - Click an item's title to open the Confluence page or other item.

 - An icon representing the content type (user profile, space, page, blog post, etc).
-See Confluence Icons.

 - The most relevant few lines of content from within the item.
 Any words that match your search query are highlighted within the content.